 The Fairfield Museum and History Center’s research library offers an unpaid 12-week Internship for students interested in archives, museums, and special libraries.
 The intern will work with the library director on projects including processing new collections, updating finding aids, digitizing photographs and documents, and responding to reference queries on local history and genealogy.
 Other projects may be developed based on the intern’s interests and time commitment.

 The Fairfield Museum and History Center is a regional museum dedicated to expanding the community’s understanding of its past through dynamic exhibitions and public programming.
 The library serves patrons from the local area and around the country with its collection of archives, historical photographs, books on local history and culture, and genealogical resources, and is the base for the museum’s exhibits and educational programs.
 Read more about the library here >>

 Please submit a letter outlining your interest and background, along with a resume to Elizabeth Rose, Library Director, through the contact form or by mail to Fairfield Museum, 370 Beach Road, Fairfield CT 06824.

-The Fairfield Museum and History Center seeks education interns to assist with the development of programs for students, teachers and families in conjunction with its new and upcoming programs.
-The Fairfield Museum’s exhibits and programs strive to make history personal, engaging and meaningful by connecting people with the complex history of this region and its broader context in the nation and the world.
+The Fairfield Museum and History Center seeks interns to assist with the development of educational programs for students and teachers studying local, state and American history.
+In spring of 2017 new exhibitions featuring interactive, hands-on experiences will open in three Historic Properties on the Town Green: Sun Tavern (c.1780), Victorian Cottage and Victorian Barn (1888).
+The Fairfield Museum’s mission is to create exhibitions and educational programs that strive to make history personal, engaging and meaningful by connecting people with the complex history of this region and its broader context in the nation and the world.